Mauro Júnior: Club career

 On 23 June 2017, Mauro Júnior signed a five-year contract with PSV until 2022.

 He was sent out on a season-long loan to fellow Eredivisie club Heracles Almelo for the 2019–20 season.
 On 20 September 2019, he scored a brace as Heracles defeated local rivals FC Twente by a score of 3–2.

 On 24 September 2020, Mauro Júnior scored his side's second goal in a 5–1 away win over NŠ Mura in the third qualifying round of the UEFA Europa League.

 On 2 July 2021, PSV extended Mauro Júnior's contract until the summer of 2025.

 International career

 Mauro Júnior represented Brazil at the 2015 South American Under-17 Football Championship.
 He came on as a substitute for Marco Túlio in the final, a 1–0 loss to Colombia.

+As of 2022, Mauro Juniór has been living in the Netherlands for more than five years.
+This makes him eligible for a Dutch passport.
+However, accepting Dutch nationality would mean abandoning his Brazilian nationality.
+He has stated his preference for the Dutch nationality on the basis that it would provide him an opportunity for playing for the Netherlands national football team.